leanda789/Solar-System-Simulator---Java-Program/README.md

 # Solar-System-Simulator---Java-Program

-#Tools: Java,OOP, & Data Structures to simulate Solar Systems
+#Tools: Java,OOP, & Data Structures

 #ArrayLists - dynamically store & manage a list of planets in a Solar System